 Camping. it is legal to camp pretty much anywhere in the wild throughout Norway.
 This is known as the right to roam, as long as you are pitching up a few hundred meters away from the nearest private cabin/house at the very least.

 Avoid renting a car.
-Renting a car in Norway is expensive to say the least.
+Renting a car in Norway is expensive, to say the least.
 Opting for public transportation is far cheaper, and can result in seeing more of the country.
-Window gazing is somewhat more risky when you're the driver.
+Window gazing is somewhat riskier when you're the driver.

 Book public transport in advance.
 Like everything else in Norway, transport is expensive (surprise!).
 Booking trains and buses in advance usually result in cheaper prices.
 This may require some extra planning, but planning ahead often leads to mitigating overpaying for things anyway, like accommodation and money transfers.